3 Ways To Reduce Voluntary and Involuntary Churn (That Actually Work)

 These delinquencies quickly add up: involuntary churn makes up between 20-40% of your overall churn.
 Here's what you can do to get a handle on your involuntary churn before you start losing revenue.

 For a silent assassin, involuntary churn is relatively easy to kill.
-Unlike voluntary churn, you don't need to make any changes to your product or business model.
+Unlike voluntary churn, you don't need to make any changes to your product or customer success process.
 Solving involuntary churn is all about keeping customers who don't want to leave from leaving.

 All companies know when their customers' credit cards will expire, but few take proactive steps to alert their customers and collect current information.
 Setting up a series of messages inside your app to remind customers to enter new credit card information is the best way to provide a fruitlessness update experience and decrease failure rates (which also reduces churn rate).